Stokes in World Cup squad after ending retirement

 Their opening match is against New Zealand - a repeat of the thrilling 2019 final - in Ahmedabad on 5 October.

-England can still make changes to their squad before the World Cup, but barring injuries, it is likely that these 15 players will make the trip.
+England can still make changes to their squad for the World Cup up to 28 September, but barring injuries, these 15 players will make the trip.

 There are nine survivors from the England squad that won the 50-over World Cup for the first time, including Stokes, who was player of the match in the final.